 In a bathroom you should ensure that a moisture resistance chipboard is to construct the floating floor and in all cases soft wood battens should be positioned at doorways and partitions.

-An example of what layers you need in a floating floor can be seen below.
+An example of what layers you need in a floating floor can be seen below from top down.
 The U-values that this will achieve are available on our online U-Value calculator.

 How to install a floating floor